St. John's Psychologist - Psychological Evaluations - Child and Adult

 How PTSD Treatment Works

-So even if trauma has been forgotten, painful emotional memories like anxiety, panic, anger, and despair are automatically recalled without our conscious consent, when our primitive brain decides our present is similar to our past.
-This cripples our ability to live in the present, and thereby may also prevent learning from new experiences.
+So even if trauma has been forgotten, painful emotional memories like anxiety, panic, anger, and despair are automatically recalled without conscious consent, when our primitive brain decides the present is similar to our past.
+This cripples our ability to live in the present, and may also prevent learning from new experiences.

 9 Tobin Crescent, St. John's, Newfoundland and Labrador A1A 2J4, Canada

-Web Site and Text Copyright © 2025 Beverly McLean Psychology Services - All Rights Reserved.
+Web Site and Text Copyright © 2025 Beverly McLean - All Rights Reserved.
 No rights granted unless in writing.